-Gately (1974) states clearly that he views the conception of Gately points and related concepts based on his notion of "propensity to disrupt" as leading to Core selectors.
+Analysis of the Gately value in relation to other solution concepts Gately (1974) states clearly that he views the conception of Gately points and related concepts based on his notion of "propensity to disrupt" as leading to Core selectors.
 This is exemplified by the underlying conception of Gately's solution method as a Core-based bargaining process.
 In particular, this is supported by the analysis of the cost games considered by Gately (1974), which have rather large Cores.
 Here, we primarily explore the interesting and yet unexplored relationship between Gately points and the Core.
 In particular, we show that the unique Gately point is a Core selector for every regular 3-player cooperative game.
+Littlechild and Vaidya (1976) already showed that this cannot be extended to n-player games by constructing a 4-player game in which the Gately point is not in the Core.